galaktor/raph.es/content/blog/zita.md

 ## Objectification (or lack thereof)
 One of my favorite things about the Zita books is that none of the characters are overly sexualized.
 It's one of those things you suddenly become aware of when you are the father to daughters.
 Everywhere girls look, they are presented with incredibly unrealistic and unnatural images of women.

-{{% fig caption="This is not how ninjas dress" attr="flickeringmyth.com" attrlink="http://www.flickeringmyth.com/2015/06/olivia-munn-shows-off-psylockes-sword-skills-for-x-men-apocalypse.html/psylocke" %}}
+{{% fig caption="My best guess is they starved to death." attr="Wikipedia" attrlink="https://en.wikipedia.org/wiki/Monster_High#/media/File:Monster_High_dolls.jpg" %}}
-{{% img src="/img/blog/psylocke_thumb.jpeg" alt="Marvel ninja Psylocke dressed in tight latext" link="/img/blog/psylocke.jpeg" width="130%" %}}
+{{% img src="/img/blog/monster-high_thumb.jpeg" alt="Monster high dolls by Mattel" link="/img/blog/monster-high.jpeg" %}}
 {{% /fig %}}

 Zita's female physique is not exaggerarated in any sexual way, and it's bizzare that I even have to point that out.
 Her interactions with other characters have nothing to do with her being a girl.
 For instance, her relationship to Joseph is never romantic.
 It's a friendship where one person just happens to be female.

-{{% fig caption="My best guess is they starved to death." attr="Wikipedia" attrlink="https://en.wikipedia.org/wiki/Monster_High#/media/File:Monster_High_dolls.jpg" %}}
+{{% fig caption="This is not how ninjas dress" attr="flickeringmyth.com" attrlink="http://www.flickeringmyth.com/2015/06/olivia-munn-shows-off-psylockes-sword-skills-for-x-men-apocalypse.html/psylocke" %}}
-{{% img src="/img/blog/monster-high_thumb.jpeg" alt="Monster high dolls by Mattel" link="/img/blog/monster-high.jpeg" %}}
+{{% img src="/img/blog/psylocke_thumb.jpeg" alt="Marvel ninja Psylocke dressed in tight latext" link="/img/blog/psylocke.jpeg" width="130%" %}}
 {{% /fig %}}

 OK, so Zita is a little girl.
 Let's *pretend* for a moment that even the most twisted, misogynistic artist wouldn't have objectified this character.

 Exhibit B: Madrigal, the adult female.
 She's a badass pirate, and a lesser artist could have easily portrayed here as a scantily-clad space babe.
 The Madrigal Hatke gives us is mature and attractive, but not because she wears tight/slutty/barely any clothes.
 Instead, what she wears is a reflection of her own character.
 She wears comfortable, practical clothes.
 She has tatoos.
 It's convincingly the style of a confident woman who likes to express herself, as opposed to the premature wet dream of some white male artist.

+// TODO RAPH: picture of madrigal

 In the spirit of equality, I find it important to emphasize that it's not just the female characters which are free of the usual comic stereotypes.
 The males are *not* testosterone-drenched muscle-packed warriors, but normal, flawed human beings with feelings.
 Joseph initially needs saving by Zita, a welcome twist on the Damsel In Distress trope.
 Piper has no discernable super powers other than his intelligence and paranoia.
 And get this: his weapon of choice is a flute.
 Not a gun.
 Not a sword. *Music*.
 The language of the soul.